Watch now: Here's who Illinois basketball is targeting in the transfer portal

 After three years and 83 games with the Red Raiders, Shannon is back on the market.
 He’d bring size to the wing spot next to whoever plays point guard for the Illini next season.
 He also has improved his shot from outside each year and shot 38.4% from deep last season.

-Reports from his AAU program, Mac Irvin Fire, indicated Illinois was one of the first coaches to reach out to Shannon.
-His relationship with Anderson could help Illinois even though it has tough opposition with Kentucky and other blue bloods.
+Reports from his AAU program, Mac Irvin Fire, indicated Illinois was one of the first schools to reach out to Shannon.
+His relationship with Anderson could help Illinois even though it has tough opposition with Kentucky and other bluebloods.

 6’7 High Flyer Terrence Shannon (Texas Tech) Jr enter the transfer portal.
 He has heard from Kentucky, UConn, Illinois and Michigan already. #MacIrvinFire— Mac Irvin Fire (@TheMacIrvinFire) March 25, 2022